Digital barriers to recruitment

 - Job applications that could only be completed using a mouse.

-Make online applications accessible – Employers tend to underestimate the need for accessible online job applications and may not have thought about the impact on people with disabilities.
+Make online applications accessible – Employers tend to underestimate the need for accessible online job applications and may not have thought about the impact on disabled people.
 It is also necessary to offer alternatives, including traditional paper based applications.

 Accessibility versus usability – Many employers think that accessibility is about compliance, not usability.
 But just because a technology is compliant does not necessarily mean it is intuitive and user-friendly.